Skip to main content

 • grinding

-• “The XP needed per skill level scales fast and hard, to the point that anything above level 4-5 would take hours of grinding when some skills cap out at like 14; thankfully, you also don't need more than that in any skill to get 100% completion.”
+• “The XP needed per skill level scales fast and hard, to the point that anything above level 4-5 would take hours of grinding, as some skills cap out at level 14; thankfully, you don't need more than that in any skill to get 100% completion.”

 • atmosphere